The XYZ Show: The Return

 Back in Kenya, Gado shopped the idea around to the TV stations, but many had trouble understanding the concept.
 Still, Gado pressed ahead, and in 2004 he managed to convince the French Embassy in Nairobi to send sculptor Gerald Olewe to France for a month.
 There Olewe was trained by the team of experts who create the French puppets, and he learned how to work with sophisticated materials such as foaming latex.
 He came back with a fully finished puppet of Kibaki in his luggage.
 Olewe held his breath as he innocently walked through the JKIA customs.
 Luckily, he was not stopped.

 Two more struggling years went by until in July 2007, Gado scrapped together a few shillings, got a little bit of money from the French embassy and produced a pilot for the show.

 Pilot

-Producing the pilot was a challenge, but it brought together some key team members who would stick around for ever after that: director James Kanja, visual effects guru Pete Mute alias Majiqmud, and the talented group of puppeteers led by Jack Kibedi.
+Producing the pilot was a challenge, but it brought together some key team members who would stick around for ever after that: director James Kanja, visual effects artist Pete Mute alias Majiqmud, and the group of puppeteers led by Jack Kibedi.

 With the pilot in hand, Gado embarked on a new round of visits to the TV stations.
 He hit a new wall, or rather two.
 One, the show was political and controversial.
 That made a lot of TV executives uncomfortable.
 Two, it was expensive.
 There were puppets to make and screenwriters, voice artists, puppeteers, cameramen and more to hire.
 No one wanted to pay for it.